GooberCraft/StormtrooperX/README.md

 If you encounter any issues or have suggestions:
 1. Check the [Issues](../../issues) page to see if it's already reported
 2. Open a new issue with details about your setup and the problem

+## Metrics

+This plugin uses [bStats](https://bstats.org/) to collect anonymous usage statistics.
+This helps understand how the plugin is being used and guides future development.

+**Data collected includes:**
+- Server software and version
+- Plugin version
+- Java version
+- Server location (country)
+- Player count

+You can view the statistics at: https://bstats.org/plugin/bukkit/StormtrooperX/27782

+To opt-out of metrics collection, set `enabled: false` in `plugins/bStats/config.yml`.

 ## License